nextflow-io/nf-tweet/README.md

 Quick overview
 ==============
 You must obtain a Twitter Developer account so that you can request a bearer token.
-With that done, add your bearer token to a file named `twitter_bearer_token` in the same directory as the `main.nf` file.
+With that done, add your bearer token to a file named `twitter_bearer_token` in the same directory as the `tweet.nf` file.

-You can run the current version of the `main.nf` script with:
+You can run the current version of the `tweet.nf` script with:

 ```
-nextflow run main.nf
+./launch.sh run tweet.nf -plugins nf-tweet
 ```

 ### Get started with plugin dev